davidhu34/cs-554/README.md

 ### `Redis`

 - Redis connection has to be available for `localhost:6379`
 - Recommended version for demo: Redis v6.2
 - Used key for HSET: `clothes_basket_location`

 ### `MongoDB`

-- Database connection has to be available for `localhost:27017`
+- Database connection has to be available for `localhost:27017` or `mongodb+srv://demo1:<password>@cluster0.2nmo4.mongodb.net/myFirstDatabase`
 - Recommended edition for demo: MongoDB 4.4.3 Community

 A set of demo data available.